deconf/Analytics-Insights/readme.txt

 == Changelog ==

-= 4.3.9.1 =
+= 4.3.10 =
-- Bug Fix: removed the debugging log for frontend quries
+- Bug Fix: removed the php debugging log for frontend queries
 - Enhancement: adding library conflict notice in General Settings
+- Enhancement: better handling of API errors
+- Enhancement: added an error when user enters the Tracking ID instead of an access code
+- Enhancement: improved error reporting for frontend stats and widgets

 = 4.3.9 =
 - Enhancement: marking classes as final